 Due to government guidance on social distancing and the threat of coronavirus, some births, deaths and marriages services are affected.

-From 8 August 2020, it will be mandatory for guests to wear a face covering when attending a funeral, wedding or civil partnership ceremony at a Register Office, place of worship or other approved venue.
+Guests must wear a face covering when attending a funeral, wedding or civil partnership ceremony at a Register Office, place of worship or other approved venue.

 The bride, groom and civil partners are not required to wear a face covering.